sofastack/sofa-boot/README.md

 SOFABoot supplies a third option with degree of modularity between above two, which is built upon Spring Context.
 Different modules owns by itself a distinct Spring Context and all contexts forms a simple dependency tree.
 Bean resolution of dependency injection happens in the path up to the tree root.
-It is obvious that `beanId` conflicts are avoided between different modules, communication between teams during enterprise-level multi-module development is reduced effectively.
+It is obvious that bean and configuration conflicts are avoided between different modules, communication between teams during enterprise-level multi-module development is reduced effectively.

 More details about SOFABoot modularization are introduced in this [article](https://www.sofastack.tech/posts/2018-07-25-01).